jyzgo/SwordGame/index.md

 ![logo2](https://play-lh.googleusercontent.com/sv0eIo3v5mkUCm-Vj0au1WiFYVJv1RLpZSNTjtmQlxC1PTn5wIdk1qoFPFHTWDXAW6kb=w1920-h870-rw)

-# You wake up in a mysterious laboratory surrounded by zombies.
-You don't know what's wrong with you
+## Story

-# who are you?
+ You wake up in a mysterious laboratory surrounded by zombies.
+You don't know what's wrong with you who are you?
 Where are you from?
-# Find a way out from this zombie laboratory.
+ Find a way out from this zombie laboratory.

 ### Support or Contact
 # jyzgo0125@gmail.com